frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 I crossed the stone span to the Archives just before second bell, my best coat pulled high against a lazy wind.
 The sun blinked through thin morning mist, gray-gold and washed out.

 Inside, the quiet felt different today.
-It wasn't reverent exactly, just simply drained.
+It wasn’t reverent exactly, just simply drained.
 The scent of parchment and dust seemed thinner.
 The tension in the air no longer tingled with curiosity.
 Instead, it hung slack and unstrung, like a harp left untuned.

 I offered a nod as I passed the Scrivs’ counter.
 Only Renner was on duty this early, his eyes bracketed with weariness.
 He gave a perfunctory tilt of the head that might once have been a greeting.